Growing Med-Legal Practices for More Than a Decade

 The first year Ms. Vaughan set a marketing plan, my forensic income quadrupled.
-My income in the first half of this year is already equal to all of the prior year despite the COVID lockdown.
+My professional reputation has grown.
+My practice income this year is already 3x our first year working together.
 I expect my practice will continue to thrive as a result of Ms. Vaughan’s expertise.
 I recommend her highly.

 Internet = Lifeblood

-Your online footprint is different as a forensic Expert Witness from a solely-clinical practitioner.
+Master your online footprint.
+It is unique for a forensic Expert Witness and distinct from a solely-clinical practitioner.

-Attorneys tell my clients firsthand: 90% of new attorney inquiries originate from the internet.
+90% of Attorneys tell my clients firsthand their call originated from the internet.

 Develop and deliver your reputation on the “largest” screen in the world–a computer monitor or phone on your own terms.

 I’ll help you navigate this world and combat a common fear of the unknown.

-FYI, a website is not the only feature of the internet “message” of the Expert.
+FYI, a website is necessary but is not the only feature of the internet “message” of the Expert.
 It’s bigger than that.

 Expert Witnesses like you are specialists, often practice in a niche.
 Search engines are the #1 method used by attorneys to look for experts.
 Unique knowledge among an Expert Witness is hard to find.
 A Website helps attorneys.